 We would advise you talk through the costs involved for the rooms so when your son or daughter lists preferences in their application, they are within their price range.

-There are a number of rooms available for those student who want to stay on campus after their first year.
+There are a number of rooms available for those students who want to stay on campus after their first year.
 Information on how to apply for accommodation as a continuing student is published on our website in Autumn term.

 You should talk to your child about what will be best for them in their continuing years here at York.
 Some things to consider about University accommodation are:

 We understand that your child may wish to move into private sector accommodation and there are plenty of options around the city.
 We support the city of York Council who run an accreditation scheme called YorProperty and we encourage students to view the higher standard YorPropertyPlus accommodation.

 The extra responsibilities involved in living in the private sector can be stressful.
 It's worth talking about these responsibilities with your son or daughter so that they are prepared for moving out of campus accommodation.